Sims-class destroyer: Service

 The class served extensively in World War II, and five of the class were lost in the war.
 Of the five ships lost, four were at the hands of the Japanese and one at the hands of the Germans.
 The class served on Neutrality Patrols in the North Atlantic, Caribbean, and South Atlantic in 1940–41.
 Except for Roe, Wainwright, and Buck, the class was transferred to the Pacific shortly after the attack on Pearl Harbor, where they often screened aircraft carriers.
 Two were sunk as a direct result of this duty by the same torpedo spreads that killed their carriers; Hammann escorting USS Yorktown in the Battle of Midway and O'Brien escorting USS Wasp on 15 September 1942 (O'Brien did not sink until 19 October).
+Walke became the only ship of the class to be sunk in action against enemy surface warships when she attempted to attack Japanese warships at the naval battle of Guadalcanal, 15 November 1942, but was ambushed by Japanese destroyers.
+She was hit once from a six torpedo spread, fired from the Japanese destroyer Ayanami, that blew off her bow as she promptly went down and sank.

 In the Atlantic, Wainwright escorted the ill-fated convoy PQ 17, and with Roe supported Operation Torch, the invasion of North Africa.
 Buck, damaged in a collision, missed Torch but was sunk by a U-boat off Salerno, Italy in 1943.
 The remainder of the class saw hard service in the Pacific.
 At the war's end in August 1945, three of the seven survivors were undergoing overhauls that were left unfinished, and were ultimately scrapped.
 The remaining four seaworthy ships were used as targets during the 1946 Operation Crossroads atomic tests at Bikini Atoll.
 One was sunk by the first blast, while the other three were sunk as targets two years later after serving as experimental platforms.